Skip to main content

 You do not need to know the pH balance required for Mahogany or the optimal watering schedule for Hass Avocados.
 An on-site team of highly trained agronomists and local agricultural laborers manage the day-to-day operations.
 They handle the planting, the weeding, the fertilizing, and ultimately, the harvesting and market sale of the produce.

-The Zero-Maintenance Experience
+The professional management Experience

 • 24/7 Security & CCTV Monitoring